MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-30 iPad coding wishlist 2025/index.md

 Unfortunately, this setup still has some holes which I ran into with my next project.

 First, Swift Playgrounds support for iOS 18 has failed to materialise.
 With the Swift Student Challenge only four days away, Apple has left iPad users without a way to try out the iOS 18 SDKs.
-SwiftPM projects edited in Xcode may no longer compile when reopened in Playgrounds, and [due to Swift limitations](https://forums.swift.org/t/do-we-need-something-like-if-available/40349), which have gone unaddressed on the basis that everyone using Swift uses Xcode, no amount of conditional compilation can actually work around the issue.
+Consequently, SwiftPM projects edited in Xcode may no longer compile when reopened in Playgrounds, and [due to Swift limitations](https://forums.swift.org/t/do-we-need-something-like-if-available/40349), which have gone unaddressed on the basis that everyone using Swift uses Xcode, no amount of conditional compilation can actually work around the issue.

 Second, for [Shimmer Browser](https://apps.apple.com/app/id6739163018), I knew I wanted it to be free to use, with a full unlock option.
 As Swift Playgrounds does not offer the in-app purchase capability flag (or maybe it does, but I'd be guessing at undocumented SwiftPM syntax), I couldn't continue building it purely in Swift Playgrounds.